The World is Not What it Was

 Regardless, this is ugly, and the people really getting hurt are the consumers who want to do the “right thing” and just want to watch their movies and shows.
 Can’t we all just get past this?

-2 responses to “The World is Not What it Was”
+2 replies on “The World is Not What it Was”

 All true.
 Also hurts future content creators.
 We’ll have the exact same situation that software creators have with software patents.